brentarias/qhsm/README.md

 The Visual Studio 2015 solution contains a single QHsm project, and a QHsm.Tests project.
 The test project is simultaneously an xUnit unit-test project, and a demo executable.
-The [xUnit.net framework](https://xunit.github.io/docs/getting-started-dnx.html) was chosen because it is, at the time of this writing, the only unit-test framework (known) as compatible with .NET Core.
+The [xUnit.net framework](https://xunit.github.io/docs/getting-started-dnx.html) was chosen because it is the semi-official unit-test framework for .NET Core.

 ## Usage Examples